 Luciterra Dance Society is a Fusion Dance school and performance group aimed at providing innovative, accessible, and conscientious dance instruction and performance.
 Emerging out of the counterculture community of East Vancouver, their entertaining performance style is a product of the contemporary digital age.
-Luciterra's style draws inspiration from each company members’ various training in Bellydance, Contemporary, Jazz, Waacking, and Popping, in a hybrid of mechanical robotic movement juxtaposed with sweeping lines called Neo Bellydance.
-Neo Bellydance brings elements of modern dance forms to the powerful body isolations, undulations and refined musicality of MENATH (Middle Easter, North African, Turkish, and Hellenistic) dances commonly known as bellydance.
-Neo Bellydance honours, appreciates and admires the traditional dances that it is based on, not looking to sever the connection, but to bring new elements to the table.
-Fiercely dedicated to technique, safety, and conscientious expression, Luciterra strives to educate students and audiences on the histories and politics of dance, as well as create safe spaces for discussions on topics such as body image and cultural appropriation.
+Luciterra's style draws inspiration from each company members’ training in various styles of Bellydance*, Contemporary, Jazz, Waacking, and Popping, in a hybrid of mechanical robotic movement juxtaposed with sweeping lines.
+Fiercely dedicated to technique, safety, and conscientious expression, Luciterra strives to educate themselves, as well as their students and audiences on the histories and politics of the styles they dance and create safe spaces for discussions.
 Classes are held in Vancouver and focus on conditioning, technique, and repertory.
 Classes are co-taught by the Luciterra instructors Maeghan and Nikki Mae.